-- check and cleanse
+Check and cleanse

 The following slides break down each process

-- investigating legacy systems
+Investigating legacy systems

 Mapping the data from the legacy system to the new system can present many challenges.

-- incorrectly formatted data
+Incorrectly formatted data

 SME’s (Subject Matter Experts) from the clients side will be essential in working through the legacy data sources for the relevant records and fields.

-- communications between ourselves and the SME’s
+Communications between ourselves and the SME’s

 Once the extraction has been completed any transformations that the data may need should be done.
 This will usually be changing legacy fields, for example

-- months of the year, from January, February etc to Jan, Feb
+Months of the year, from January, February etc to Jan, Feb

-- splitting a single name field out into first, middle, surname
+Splitting a single name field out into first, middle, surname

-- a set value
+A set value

-Once the transformations have finished each object is checked by the data owner for correctness
+Once the transformations have finished, each object is checked by the data owner for correctness

 All of the data has now been

-- extracted from the legacy system
+Extracted from the legacy system

-As the various data objects are loaded onto the target system they will need to be validated.
+As the various data objects are loaded into the target system they will need to be validated.
 This is done by the data owner and needs to be a thorough process, catching any data that is

 Once the data objects have been validated the migration procedures are locked down and ready for the deployment cutover.